 February 18, 1685 – Robert Cavelier, Sieur de LaSalle established Fort St. Louis at Matagorda Bay, and formed the basis for France’s claim to Texas.
 Two years later, LaSalle was murdered by his own men.

-April 22, 1689 – During an expedition planned to reestablish Spanish presence in Texas, Mexican explorer Alonso de Leon reached Fort St. Louis and found it abandoned,
+April 22, 1689 – During an expedition planned to reestablish Spanish presence in Texas, Mexican explorer Alonso de Leon reached Fort St. Louis and found it abandoned.
+The fort was originally was established in 1685 by explorer Robert Cavelier de La Salle during the French colonization of Texas.

-1716-1789 – Throughout the 18th century, Spain established Catholic missions in Texas as well as the towns of San Antonio, Goliad, and Nacogdoches.
+1716-1789 – Throughout the 18th century, Spain established Catholic missions across Texas including as well as the towns of San Antonio, Goliad, and Nacogdoches.
+One of the missions, San Antonio de Valero later became The Alamo.

 1817-1820 – Jean Laffite occupied Galveston Island and used it as a base for his smuggling and privateering operation.

-January 3, 1823 – Stephen F. Austin received a grant from the Mexican government and began colonization in the region of the Brazos River.
+January 3, 1823 – Stephen F. Austin received a grant from the Mexican government to lead roughly 300 families to the Brazos River to begin colonization in the region.

 Mid-1824 – The Constitution of 1824 gave Mexico a republican form of government.
 It failed, however, to define the rights of the states within the republic, including Texas.